deepi907/deepi907/README.md

 - 👋 Hi, I’m @deepi907
-- 👀 I’m interested in ...
+- 👀 I’m interested in remote work
-- 🌱 I’m currently learning frontend
+- 🌱 I’m currently learning fullstack
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me deepikamathur1031@gmail.com

 <!---
 deepi907/deepi907 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.